 May 21, 2022 @ 8:00 am - March 5, 2023 @ 5:00 pm

-Psychedelic sugar, sweets and modelling clay are used to create dreamy landscapes, at an exhibition full of eye candy at Kew Gardens this summer.
+Psychedelic sugar, sweets and modelling clay are used to create dreamy landscapes, at an exhibition full of eye candy at Kew Gardens.

 Pip & Pop: When Flowers Dream is the London debut for Australian artist Tanya Schultz, who works under the name Pip & Pop.
 She’s created a pastel-hued ‘food fantasia’ inspired by mythology and folklore, and plays with the viewer’s sense of perspective to draw them into a candy land.